 Is breathing salt air good for you?

 Salt therapy is completely safe.
-It is also inexpensive and very effective in preventing common comorbid conditions such as ear and sinus infections.
-It helps prevent asthma attacks, especially during peak allergy season or after exposure to pollutants (like a visit to a relative who smokes).
+It is also inexpensive and very effective in assisting with common comorbid conditions such as ear and sinus infections.
+It helps curtail asthma attacks, especially during peak allergy season or after exposure to pollutants (like a visit to a relative who smokes).
 Due to its anti-bacterial, anti-fungal and anti-inflammatory properties, it also improves skin conditions like eczema, dermatitis and acne.

 Does salt therapy raise blood pressure?

 No, since the salt particles are so small, you are inhaling a very small amount of salt.
 Salt therapy has a calming effect on the nervous system and could actually benefit symptoms of high blood pressure!
 However, we do recommend consulting your doctor about any particular health concerns before undergoing ANY new therapy.